When You Easily Get Drained And Tired In Social Situations

 For other people the problem is more that they want to socialize more effectively, or for a longer time, but their tendency to get drained and fuzzy headed gets in the way.
 They want to change that part of themselves so it doesn't affect their social efforts as much.

 Below I'll share my thoughts on dealing with this issue.
-I wanted to include a section in this article on some reasons why I think people can feel drained in the first place, since I think that's an interesting topic in its own right.
+I wanted to include a section on some reasons why I think people can feel drained in the first place, since I think that's an interesting topic in its own right.
 It got too long though so I split it off into its own article:

 You may notice in the advice below that my definition of 'tired' or 'drained' seems to shift a bit.
 At one moment I may be talking about the concept as if it's referring to feeling mentally depleted and like you can't think well enough to properly socialize anymore.
 At another point I may seem more to be talking about a feeling of being bored or done for the day and wanting to go home.
 I think because people tend to use the concept of being 'drained by socializing' in different ways, that I have to as well.